lukechendev/mosquitto/README.md

 the `mosquitto_pub` and `mosquitto_sub` utilities for publishing and subscribing.

+## Additional Changes

+Made mosquitto to build and run in QNX 7.0/7.1

 ## Links

 See the following links for more information on MQTT: